GrahLnn/delta_context2/README.md

 # δ context 2

 A tool to add any translation subtitles to any video.
 Using Whisper, translate agent translation.
+I strongly recommend using gemini-1.5-pro as the translation model; the results are truly amazing (chinese i tested).

 ## How to use